-- Vibrators take away the anxiety of ‘not getting off’.
-This anxiety is often at the root of no-gasms, the kind of orgasms that are about to show up in spectacular fashion but then leave the building quietly, and you unsatisfied…
+- Vibrators take away the anxiety of 'not getting off'.
+This anxiety is often at the root of no-gasms, the kind of orgasms that are about to show up but leave the building quietly, and you are left unsatisfied...

 For those whose find orgasms easier to come by, vibrators are simply the best labour-saving device ever invented.
-They are fabulous playthings to explore sexual pleasure and response.
+They are fantastic playthings to explore sexual pleasure and response.

-Who would believe, then that this humble little device, whose sole purpose is to provide sexual pleasure, is the cause of scaremongering myths and fake news?
+Who would believe then that a simple vibrator, whose sole purpose is to provide sexual pleasure, is the cause of scaremongering myths and fake news?

-Fake News: Vibrators cause DVS (Dead Vagina Syndrome)!
+Fake News: Vibrators cause Dead Vagina Syndrome (DVS)

-These myths are at the base of questions or anxieties that often come up in-store, so let’s break it down.
+These myths are at the base of questions or anxieties that often come up, so let's break it down.

-‘How often is it OK to use my vibrator?’ is something we’re asked regularly, and of course, the worry is nothing to do with ‘ how often is it OK to have an orgasm’ (erm..?) but everything to do with the pesky myths that vibrators can somehow cause damage to down-below delicate areas or be a drug or actually narrow our orgasmic capabilities.
+This is something we're asked regularly.
+The worry is nothing to do with how often it's OK to have an orgasm but with the pesky myths that vibrators can somehow cause damage to the clitoris, be a drug or minimise orgasmic capabilities.

-So let’s address the common questions and worries, so you can all get back to enjoying good (and worry-free) vibrations and exploring all the sensual pleasures your bedside buddy can give!
+So let's address the common questions and worries so you can get back to enjoying worry-free vibrations and exploring the pleasures your bedside buddy can give!